-Our policyholders and insurance risks are currently concentrated in California and Texas, which generated 56% and 19% of our gross written premiums, respectively, for the year ended December 31, 2019 and 46% and 22% of our gross written premiums, respectively, for the six months ended June 30, 2020.
+Our policyholders and insurance risks are currently concentrated in California and Texas, which generated 56% and 19% of our gross written premiums, respectively, for the year ended December 31, 2019 and 48.1% and 21.3% of our gross written premiums, respectively, for the nine months ended September 30, 2020.
+We are exposed to business, economic, political, judicial and regulatory risks due to this concentration that are greater than the risks faced by insurance companies that conduct business over a more extensive geographic area.
 Any single, major catastrophe event, series of events or other condition causing significant losses in California or Texas could materially adversely affect our business, financial condition and results of operations.
 Additionally, unfavorable business, economic or regulatory conditions in these states may result in a significant reduction of our premiums or increase our loss exposure.
-Accordingly, the loss environment and unfavorable business, economic, demographic, natural perils, competitive, and regulatory conditions in California and Texas, including the impacts of the ongoing Pandemic, could negatively impact our business We are exposed to business, economic, political, judicial and regulatory risks due to this concentration that are greater than the risks faced by insurance companies that conduct business over a more extensive geographic area.

-Changes in California or Texas political climates could result in new or changed legislation affecting the property and casualty insurance industry in general and insurers writing residential earthquake and wind coverage in particular.
+Changes in California or Texas political climates could result in new or changed legislation affecting the property and casualty insurance industry in general which could have a negative impact on our business.